 A nominated member of staff at the Law Society must countersign your Disclosure Scotland form, therefore please leave this section blank when you send it to us as well as the payment section (i.e. complete sections A to C only).
 If you hold a Disclosure Scotland form already for another reason, you will still have to apply for and submit a new form to us, we cannot accept forms obtained for other reasons.
 Further Disclosure Guidance notes are available at the bottom of this page.

-PEAT Quarterly Performance Reviews (PQPRs) and Trainee Continuing Professional Development (TCPD)
+PEAT Quarterly Performance Reviews (PQPRs) and Required Continuing Professional Development for Trainees (CPD)

-When you apply for admission, we will check that your PQPRs and TCPD are up to date.
+When you apply for admission, we will check that your PQPRs and required CPD for trainees are up to date.
 Any PQPR due at the time the application is made must have been submitted and approved by your supervisor.
-You must have completed at least 20 hours of TCPD prior to applying for admission after one year of training.
+You must have completed at least 20 hours of required CPD for trainees prior to applying for admission after one year of training.

 Your supervising solicitor must confirm that you are a fit and proper person to be admitted as a solicitor, so must complete paperwork to confirm this as part of your admission process.